 For faculty and students interested in digitial humanities, we provide research and teaching consultation on a variety of concepts, approaches, and tools, including digital collections & exhibitions, data collection and management, machine learning, text analysis, and more.
-Our familiarity with a variety of technologies is broad and diverse, but our particular strengths lie in the critical pedagogical and scholarly application of those technologies for the humanities.
+We have a broad familiarity with a diverse variety of technologies, but our particular strengths lie in the critical pedagogical and scholarly application of those technologies for the humanities.

 - Project scoping and management.
 We can help you take your broader ideas and help develop them into a list of concrete, actionable tasks or deliverables that you can work on.
 If you’re not sure how complex your project will be, we can also help you scope it out.